Injuries Can Happen at the Airport

 Airlines fall under the legal definition of a “common carrier.”
 A common carrier is any person or company that transports members of the public in exchange for money.
 Common examples include taxi drivers, boat operators, railways, and other transportation companies.
-California law requires that common carriers “must use the utmost care and diligence for their safe carriage, must provide everything necessary for that purpose, and must exercise to that end a reasonable degree of skill”.
-This is a much stricter standard than the ordinary negligence standard of “reasonable care”.
+California law requires that common carriers “must use the utmost care and diligence for their safe carriage, must provide everything necessary for that purpose, and must exercise to that end a reasonable degree of skill.”
+This is a much stricter standard than the ordinary negligence standard of “reasonable care.”
 This standard makes it easier to hold an airline liable for injuries that occur to its passengers.
-An airline might be held liable for injuries that occur at its ticket counters, or other places within the airport terminal that are under the airline’s control.
-An airline could be held liable for injuries that occur within the aircraft (either before, during, or after the flight).
+An airline might be held liable for injuries at its ticket counters or other places within the airport terminal under the airline’s control.
+An airline could be held liable for injuries within the aircraft (either before, during, or after the flight).
 An airline can also be held liable for the negligence of its contractors, such as food companies or baggage handling services.
-In general, any service or activity that is under the airline’s “control” must be performed with the utmost care and diligence.
+In general, any service or activity under the airline’s “control” must be performed with the utmost care and diligence.

 TSA commonly uses working dogs in the airports of California.
 These dogs are trained to sniff for drugs and explosive devices.
 They can, however, injure passengers as well as protect them.
 State laws differ on liability for dog bites sustained from a working law enforcement dog.
-Here in California, Section 3342 of the Civil Code provides specific circumstances in which a government agency is shielded from liability for bites sustained by its working dogs.
-These exceptions are generally related to the dog’s law enforcement work, or when a dog is defending itself from harassment by the injury victim.
+In California, Section 3342 of the Civil Code provides specific circumstances in which a government agency is shielded from liability for bites sustained by its working dogs.
+These exceptions are generally related to the dog’s law enforcement work or when it is defending itself from harassment by the injury victim.
 If these exceptions do not apply, a government agency can be held liable for unprovoked attacks by its working dogs.

 The company or municipality that manages the airport

 Tainted food can also lead to personal injuries.
-If you purchase food in the airport and become ill from food poisoning or tampering, the vendor can be held liable for your injuries.
-If the food served on an airplane makes passengers ill, the food vendor and the airline can both be held liable for these injuries.
-It can be difficult to know the source of food served on an airline.
-Many carriers purchase prepared meals from third party contractors, who may, in turn, source their meals from several different suppliers.
+If you purchase food in the airport and become ill from food poisoning or tampering, the vendor can be liable for your injuries.
+If the food served on an airplane makes passengers sick, the food vendor and the airline can be held liable for these injuries.
+It can be challenging to know the source of food served on an airline.
+Many carriers purchase prepared meals from third-party contractors, who may, in turn, source their meals from several different suppliers.
 Here, too, it is important to work with an attorney who is experienced in food illness cases and can determine all the liable parties involved in your case.

 Call Us Today to Schedule a Consultation with a California Aviation Accident Lawyer